 From cellphones, power tools and video cameras.
 Contact the supplier of the appliance or your local electrician.
 Ask at your local Telecom or Vodafone dealer as they have a 'take back' policy for cellphones and cellphone batteries.

 If your unwanted computer equipment, printer or fax machine still has life left in it and you are happy to give it away, you could offer it to a charity shop (Hospice shop, for example).
 Or you could list it on Freecycle or offer it to a local school.

 Note: Delete all personal data from your computer before disposing of it.
 If in doubt about how to do this, contact a computer service shop.

 Also refer to our information on electronic waste recycling.

 Grass clippings, hedge trimmings, leaves.
-Check out your local transfer station for green waste disposal options (charges may apply) or check out the Yellow Pages for green waste collectors in your area.
+Try composting at home.
+Or check out your local transfer station for green waste disposal options (charges may apply) or check out the Yellow Pages for green waste collectors in your area.
 South Taranaki District Council has a kerbside green waste collection service.
 Click here for more details.

 Lead-based paint and garden chemicals.
 Dispose as hazardous waste at transfer stations at Colson Rd (New Plymouth), Scott Street (Hawera) or Cordelia Street (Stratford).
 Domestic quantities only.